rejithhere/ppl-platform-test/README.md

 # Anz-Platform-Test

 This is a simple NodeJS app, along with a unit test and a few performance tests.
+The following diagram shows the high level architecture of the app:

     ┌─────────────────────────────────────┐
     │             My-Simple-App           │